antoinepirlot/Satunes/README-en.md

 * Added new sections to the settings page.
 * Added title to show where the user is located.
 * Added a horizontal list displaying all artist's albums.
 * Possibility to click on album (in the artist page or from the currently playing music) to display the album page.

-Improvements, Optimization and Troubleshooting:
+Improvements, Optimizations and Troubleshooting:

 * The setting that allows you to hide the file tab is repaired, the setting is saved correctly.
 * The display of the settings page has been redesigned and improved.